rwoll/CS051Proposal/README.md

 to the basics of an industry standard versioning tool that promotes incremental and efficient programming and development.

-A success in this implementation of the proposed workflow is defined by a decrease in overhead and an increase in the quality of grading and feedback.
+A success in the implementation of the proposed workflow is defined by a decrease in overhead and an increase in the quality of grading and feedback.

 ## Personal Motivation

-In our internships this summer, we learned the valuable incremental version-controlled code-production pattern employed by software companies who wish to produce code with low technical debt.
-We hope to leverage elements from our internship workflows to optimize the CS051 workflow and share a baseline knowledge of an invaluable and ubiquitous tool.
+In our internships this summer, we learned the valuable, incremental version-controlled code-production pattern employed by software companies who wish to produce code with low technical debt.
+We hope to leverage elements of these workflows to optimize the CS051 lab cycle and share a baseline knowledge of an invaluable and ubiquitous tool.

 ## Overview: Why Consider GitHub?